skrey/yellow-extensions/source/help/README.md

 ## How to translate the help

-All help pages are inside the `content/9-help` folder.
+The help pages are inside the `content/9-help` folder.
 Translate only the title and content of a page.
-The file name should be left unchanged.
+File names should be left unchanged.
 Let us know if you made a new translation.

 ## Installation